wagtail/bakerydemo/readme.md

 ## Setup with Gitpod

-Setup a development environment and run this demo website with a single click (requires a Github account):
+Set up a development environment and run this demo website with a single click (requires a Github account):

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/wagtail/bakerydemo/)